Industrialization in the Russian Empire: The industry of the Russian Empire in the First World War

 On the eve of the revolution, the country's national income was 16.4 billion rubles (7.4% of the world total).
 According to this indicator, the Russian Empire ranked fourth after the United States, Germany and the British Empire.

-According to Orlov, Georgieva, Georgiev the development of industry reached the peak both in quantitative and in qualitative terms towards the end of the existence of the Russian Empire, on the eve of the February Revolution.
+According to Orlov, Georgieva, and Georgiev the development of industry reached the peak both in quantitative and in qualitative terms towards the end of the existence of the Russian Empire, on the eve of the February Revolution.
 Subsequent industrialization was carried out in the USSR in the late 1920s using administrative-command methods based on five-year plans under totalitarianism.